digitallawyer/openlegaldictionary/_definitions/foragium.md

 ---
 title: Foragium
 permalink: "/definitions/foragium.html"
-body: Straw when the corn Is threshed out Cowell
+body: Straw when the corn is threshed out Cowell
 published_at: '2018-07-07'
 layout: post
 ---